astronuts-app/astronuts-python-reporter/README.md

 In this example, the pytest command runs the tests and generates a JUnit XML report.
 Astronuts Reporter then uses this report to generate a test report.
 Whenever your workflow runs the command astronuts-generate, Astronuts Reporter will automatically generate a test report.

 ### Please note that this library is to be used in conjunction with the Astronuts code quality action.
-You can download the app from the [Github](https://github.com/marketplace/actions/astronuts-code-quality-action) or [Bitbucket](https://bitbucket.org/astronuts/astronuts-code-quality-pipe/src/main/).
+You can download the app from the [Github](https://github.com/marketplace/actions/astronuts-code-quality-action).